dominic-codespoti/dotnet-metadata-mcp-server/readme.md

 ## Usage

-The server provides three main tools that can be used by AI agents:
+The server provides five main tools that can be used by AI agents:

 1. **ReferencedAssembliesExplorer**: Retrieves referenced assemblies from a .NET project
 2. **NamespacesExplorer**: Retrieves namespaces from specified assemblies
 3. **NamespaceTypes**: Retrieves types from specified namespaces
+4. **NuGetPackageSearch**: Searches for NuGet packages on nuget.org with filtering and pagination
+5. **NuGetPackageVersions**: Retrieves version history and dependency information for specific NuGet packages

 This tool has been tested with the [Roo Code Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=RooVeterinaryInc.roo-cline), an AI coding assistant that supports the Model Context Protocol.
 You can find more information about Roo Code on [GitHub](https://github.com/RooVetGit/Roo-Code?tab=readme-ov-file).